gruber-sciencelab/SMEAGOL/README.md

 ## Setup

 It is recommended to install in a conda environment or virtualenv.
-SMEAGOL is compatible with Python 3.7 and 3.8.
+SMEAGOL is compatible with Python 3.7 and higher.

-To install smeagol using conda, create a new environment and activate it
+To install smeagol using conda, create a new environment and activate it:
 ```
 conda create --name smeagol python=3.7